Sanket (Sunny) Srinivasa – General & HPB/Upper GI Surgeon

 How do I access this service?

 Please contact 09-4409930 for appointments or contact email@example.com.
 GP or specialist referral is usually required.
 Other pathways of referral are via SR for GPs or through EDI (harbasur)

 Website / App

 Dr Srinivasa is a Southern Cross Affiliated Provider under the General Surgery category.
-He is also part of the NIB First Choice Network.
+He is also part of the NIB Network.
 He accepts all other major insurance plans and his rooms can provide charges and help organise pre-approval.

 Please contact the main number during weekdays 8.30AM to 5.00PM for enquiries and appointments

 Procedures / Treatments

 Liver resection (AKA hepatectomy/ hepatic resection) is a complex surgical procedure which is usually indicated for primary or secondary cancers of the liver.… More

 Surgery of the pancreas is usually reserved for precancerous or cancerous lesions of the pancreas.… More

 Complex Biliary Surgery